NREL/wind-hybrid-open-controller/docs/controllers.md

 with the battery component optional.
 Upon instantiation, the user may set `wind_controller`, `solar_controller`, and/or `battery_controller` to `None` if no wind, solar, and/or battery component is available, respectively.

+(controllers_battery)=
+### BatteryController

+Controller to trade of battery demand response with battery degradation.
+Responds to the error between the battery power setpoint and the current power output.
+Generally speaking, the proportional gain `k_p` should be set to 1 to achieve basic behavior matching the passthrough controller (simply pass the battery power reference down to the battery).
+However, setting `k_p` less than 1 will slow down the battery response.
+Moreover, setting `k_d` to a nonzero value will add (negative) derivative action to slow the controller response when the battery power tracking has a non-zero error, which helps to prevent power oscillations/battery cycling.
+Depending on battery chemistries, this can help to reduce damage